klavinslab/aquaverse/docs/protocol_developer/style_guide.md

 While we write protocols to run in the lab, protocol code should be written to be read and adapted by other programmers.
 Maintaining a consistent style will make it easier to read and adapt protocols.

-## What tools are availble for writing protocols?
+## What tools are available for writing protocols?

 You can write protocols either directly within Aquarium or by using the VS Code Extension.
 Both tools are described <a href="#" onclick="select('Protocols', 'Developer Tools')">here</a>